LowlyDBA/sqlstyle.guide/_includes/sqlstyle.guide.md

 * Never give a table the same name as one of its columns and vice versa.
 * Avoid, where possible, concatenating two table names together to create the name of a relationship table.
 Rather than `cars_mechanics` prefer `services`.
+* Avoid using underscores in names, unless to designate a suffix to differentiate two versions of a table, such as `staff` and `staff_backup20170101`.

 ### Columns